The Xakia legal matter management software connects in-house legal teams with business clients to maximize strategic

-The matter management platform from which these can be achieved is built on data and collaboration.
+The matter management software from which these can be achieved is built on data and collaboration.

 Corporate legal teams are often insightful across the whole of the business they support.
 This means that capturing meaningful legal team data can lead to whole of business insights.
 But it needs to be the right data, captured using tools that are quick and easy to implement, low cost but effective, able to support experimentation (see below) and designed specifically for corporate legal teams.

 What is the right data?

-In addition to the usual operational details, data needs to be captured that can provide a picture of the size and complexity of matters and the extent to which matters contribute to the corporate strategy and manages risks.
+In addition to the usual operational details, data needs to be captured that can provide a picture of the size and complexity of legal matters and the extent to which matters contribute to the corporate strategy and manages risks.
 When this data is mapped it will show the low value, low risk and volume work that could be done more efficiently, freeing up lawyers to focus on high skill elements less susceptible to disruption.

 Most importantly, the output of data will identify opportunities for innovations such as automated contracts, self – help tools, business training, decision trees and checklists.
 This in turn allows intelligent decisions in collaboration with the business about where authentic innovation can be best targeted.
 Then it is time to experiment.